aeckar/usf-cse-resources/CDA 3103 Computer Organization & Architecture/studyguides/cda3103_exam3_review.md

 - The frame is derived from the page table, contained by the row at index *page*
 - Frame number is smaller than page number, as there are more pages than page frames
     - Page size same as frame size, and since virtual memory is larger, it has more pages
+- For every row in the page table that the page is assigned a frame, the valid bit is `1`

 #### **Equation 7.** Page (Frame) Index
 >**Given:** $n_p$ and $n_f$ are the number of pages in virtual memory and page frames in main memory, respectively<br>